signnow/sample-app/samples/EmbeddedSignerConsentForm/ReadMe.md

 ## Use Case Overview

-This sample demonstrates how to use the SignNow PHP SDK to implement an Embedded Signer workflow.
+This sample demonstrates how to use the SignNow REST API without the PHP SDK to implement an Embedded Signer workflow.
 In this flow, the user signs a pre-defined Consent Form within your application and is then redirected to a confirmation screen where they can download the completed document.

 This specific example simulates a scenario where a dinosaur owner provides consent for various grooming services by signing a digital liability waiver and service agreement.